• 877-492-9800

 Note that ResCheck and Manual J are outside the scope of a HERS rating.

-As of May 2020, NYS requires adherence to ECCCNYS 2020 energy codes.
+As of May 2020, NYS requires adherence to ECCCNYS 2020 energy codes, although some municipalites will allow performance trade-offs.
 Here is a quick breakdown of what is required by state code.
-Note that your town's requirements may be more stringent (but not less stringent).
+Note that your town's requirements may be more stringent.
 New York City and Long Island fall into Climate Zone 4.

 CeilingsR49